lentidas/heig-vd-dai-azure-vm/README-github-actions.md

 After the course is done, you can destroy the infrastructure by running the `terraform` workflow with the `destroy` action.
 This will delete all the resources created on Azure.

-And that's it!
-You can now manage the infrastructure for the HEIG-VD DAI course through GitHub Actions.

 > [!NOTE]
 > If you want, a quick and dirty way to destroy the infrastructure is to delete the resource group that contains all the resources.
-This will delete everything in one go.
+This will delete everything in one go, however, **your Terraform state will no longer be in sync with the actual resources of your infrastructure**.
 You can do that through the Azure portal or using the Azure CLI: `az group delete --name <RESOURCE_GROUP_NAME> --yes`

+## Conclusion

+And that's it!
+You can now manage the infrastructure for the HEIG-VD DAI course through GitHub Actions.